-Clip board or hard board (on which nothing is written), a good quality H.B. pencil for making responses on the Answer Sheet, eraser, pencil sharpener and a pen containing blue or black ink.
-Answer Sheet and sheet for rough work will be supplied by the Invigilator.
+Clip board or hard board (on which nothing is written), a good quality black ball pen for making responses on the Answer Sheet.
+Answer Sheet will be supplied by the

 2. Articles not permitted inside Examination Hall

 Do not bring into the Examination Hall any article other than those specified above, e.g., books, notes, loose sheets, electronic or any other type of calculators, mathematical and drawing instruments, Log Tables, stencils of maps, slide rules, Test Booklets and rough sheets pertaining to earlier session(s), etc.